A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 PP.146-147: According to Dr Frederick, "Slightly over two months ago [the Titanic] left port from Southampton", which would date the start of this adventure to June, 1912.
 It must have been a very cold June, however, as Holmes has to light "a robust fire to take the chill off the room".

-P.61: Dr Hugo Enclave is a Holmesian scholar who goes so far as to emulate Holmes in dress, and in crime-solving activities, curious then that he believes that "A man named Moriarity was Sherlock Holmes' archrival".
+P.61: Dr Hugo Enclave is a Holmesian scholar who goes so far as to emulate Holmes in dress, and in crime-solving activities.
+It's curious then, that he believes that "A man named Moriarity was Sherlock Holmes' archrival".

 PP.153-154: The Haffenden family's butler introduces himself as "Arthur Horncastle" when he arrives at Baker Street, which is odd, as throughout the rest of the story everyone refers to him and his wife as "Horniman".